Sikandar (2025 film): Development

 In February 2024, it was reported that Salman Khan and Sajid Nadiadwala would begin production on a film, nearly a decade on from their last collaboration Kick (2014): A.R.
 Murugadoss was then reported to be the film's director.
 It marks the first film between Khan and Murugadoss, who initially pitched the lead role of Ghajini (2008) to Khan.
 Nadiadwala and Murugadoss both recruited Khan for Sikandar.

 The film was announced by Khan on his social media platforms on Eid al-Fitr in April 2024, and expressed his excitement about collaborating with Murugadoss and Nadiadwala.
 The film was scheduled to be filmed soon thereafter across multiple countries, including Portugal and other European countries but was delayed due to Murugadoss' commitments on Madharasi (2025).
 Murugadoss eventually worked on Sikandar and Madharasi simultaneously until June 2024, although, he completed significant portions of Madharasi before continuing on Sikandar.
 With an estimated production budget of ₹180 crore, Sikandar is the most expensive film produced by Nadiadwala and one of the most expensive Indian films of all time.

 Casting

-In May 2024, Rashmika Mandanna was announced as the female lead opposite Khan, marking their first collaboration.
-Sathyaraj and Prateik Babbar were cast soon thereafter.
-In September, Sharman Joshi, Kajal Aggarwal and Anjini Dhawan were hired, and one month later, Kishore also joined the cast.
+In May 2024, Kajal Aggarwal and Rashmika Mandanna were announced as the female leads opposite Salman Khan, marking their first on-screen collaboration.
+Shortly thereafter, Sathyaraj and Prateik Babbar were confirmed as part of the cast.

+In September 2024, Sharman Joshi and Anjini Dhawan were added to the ensemble cast.
+The following month, Kishore also joined the film’s cast.